 6. Enjoy the View at Pha Hua Nak Viewpoint

-Pha Hua Nak Viewpoint in the mist
+- ๐ Location: Pha Hua Nak Viewpoint [Map Link]

 If you want to see a stunning cliff-side viewpoint that's not too far from Chaiyaphum City, Pha Hua Nak Viewpoint is the place to go.
 Located inside Phu Lan Kha National Park, about a 50-minute drive from Chaiyaphum City, Pha Hua Nak Viewpoint is one of the highest viewpoints you can visit in the province, standing at an elevation of 905 meters above sea level.